 Improves your cognitive wellbeing

 Let’s assess your physical activity profile and your readiness to get active by responding to a few questions.

-Teo and his wife have five children.
+Paul and his wife have three children.
 The kids all play sports, and he spends a lot of time driving them to events.

-If you were Teo, what could you do to become more active?
+If you were Paul, what could you do to become more active?